AVSystem/Anjay/doc/sphinx/source/FirmwareUpdateTutorial/FU-DownloadResumption.rst

     and ``package_etag`` are non-`NULL`. ``package_uri`` indicates it is
-    a **PULL** mode transfer (the only mode supporting resumption), while ``package_etag`` allows the Client to verify that the downloaded file is the exactly the same as before the resumption happened -- without it there will be no resumption.
+    a **PULL** mode transfer (the only mode supporting resumption), while ``package_etag`` allows the Client to verify that the downloaded file is the exactly the same as before the resumption happened; without it, there will be no resumption.

 This time, however, we will save both of them in ``FW_STATE``.
 The only